flochner/unh698project/DOCUMENTATION.md

  RUN apt-get install -y apt-utils

  # (b)  Because of the multitude of dependencies,
- # these two packages will get us all the software we need
+ # these one package will get us all the software we need
- RUN apt-get install -y \
+ RUN apt-get install -y python3-pip
-    build-essential \
-    python3-pip

  # (b)  Upgrade the Python installer and install the web server and monitoring software
  RUN pip3 install --upgrade pip